-The popularity of the Dual Plane pocket for placement of implants has led to the use of both the submuscular (under the pectoralis major muscle) pocket and the subglandular pocket (under the breast tissue).
+The popularity of the Dual Plane pocket for placement of implants has led to the use of both the submuscular (under the pectoralis major muscle) pocket and the sub glandular pocket (under the breast tissue).
 The Dual Plan pocket places the muscle partially under the pectoralis muscle and partially under the breast tissue.
-This pocket can be custom-fit to each patient to maximize aesthetic outcome.
+This pocket can be custom-fit to each patient to maximize aesthetic outcomes.

 Another important advance in the field of breast augmentation has been the No-touch Technique, which focuses on ensuring that the implant is not directly touched by the operative team nor the patient’s own skin at the time of placement.
 This leads to less risk of contamination of the implant by a patient’s own bio-flora (bacteria that are always present on the skin).
 The invention of the Keller Funnel®, allows surgeons to avoid direct contact with the breast implant and has the added benefit of allowing the implant to be placed through a smaller incision without damaging the surrounding skin.

 In conjunction with the No-touch Technique, the addition of antibiotic irrigation was introduced in the ’90s by Dr. Bill Adams, MD, and has gained popularity.
 Antimicrobial irrigations have been shown to decrease infection and capsular contraction rates in cosmetic breast augmentation.